- Dr. Carolina Fabelo

 Bathroom accidents in otherwise housetrained dogs are some of the most common signs of canine anxiety.
 If your dog has separation anxiety and is left alone, for example, she may urinate or defecate on the floor due to her anxiety.
 If these symptoms happen in non-anxiety situations, they may indicate a health problem instead.

-Destructive Behavior is an Indicator of Anxiety in Canines
+Destructive Behavior is an Indicator of Canine Anxiety

 Destructive behavior, like potty accidents, are more likely to happen during a triggering event that is causing your dog’s anxiety.
 Some dogs may become very destructive and chew up furniture or items in the home when left alone as a symptom of separation anxiety, for example.